kuhuhalder/flixster/README.md

 <img src="YOUR_GIF_URL_HERE" width=250><br>

 ### Notes
 I faced a few challenges while installing cocoapods.
+I also wasn't able to figure out how to navigate to the media library and add the launch screen picture on LaunchScreen.storyboard in XCode 12.